-On today’s date in 1897, the new Whirlpool Rapids Bridge (formerly known as the Lower Steel Arch Bridge) opened for traffic, joining the Canadian province of Ontario with the U.S. state of New York.
+On today’s date in 1897, the Whirlpool Rapids Bridge (formerly known as the Lower Steel Arch Bridge) opened for traffic, joining the Canadian province of Ontario with the U.S. state of New York.

-In September 1991, the Niagara Falls Bridge Commission issued a copper-in-steel token depicting a bridge scene on the obverse and a list of three bridges crossing the Niagara River on the reverse.
-The token has a diameter of about 25 mm.
+In September 1991, the NFBC issued a copper-in-steel token depicting a bridge scene on the obverse and a list of three bridges crossing the Niagara River on the reverse.
+The token has a diameter of about 25 millimetres.

 That year, Chiheb Esseghaier and Raed Jaser were sentenced to life in prison for their role in planning the thwarted terror attack.
-At the sentencing, the judge noted neither Esseghaier or Jaser had renounced their extremist beliefs and expressed doubt on their prospects for rehabilitation.
+At the sentencing, the judge noted neither Esseghaier nor Jaser renounced their extremist beliefs and expressed doubt on their prospects for rehabilitation.